LLNL/mhysa/doc/Examples.md

 + \b mhysa/Extras/BinaryToText.c - convert binary output file to
   an ASCII text file (to visualize in, for example, MATLAB).

-The following figure shows the pressure:
+The following figure shows the pressure and the velocity vectors:
 @image html Solution_3DNavStokVhifire_Mach2_Pressure.png
-The following figure shows the density and velocity vectors:
+The following figure shows the pressure and the velocity vectors for a magnified view in the region around the body:
+@image html Solution_3DNavStokVhifire_Mach2_Pressure_Zoom.png
+The following figure shows the Mach number:
+@image html Solution_3DNavStokVhifire_Mach2_Mach.png
+The following figure shows the temperature:
-@image html Solution_3DNavStokVhifire_Mach2_Density.png
+@image html Solution_3DNavStokVhifire_Mach2_Temperature.png

 In addition to the main solution, the code also writes out a file with the aerodynamic forces on the immersed body.
 This file is called \a surface.dat (if #HyPar::op_overwrite is "yes") or \a surface_nnnnn.dat (if #HyPar::op_overwrite is "no", "nnnnn" is a numerical index) (in this example, the file \b surface.dat is written out).
 This is an ASCII file in the Tecplot format, where the immersed body and the forces on it are represented using the "FETRIANGLE" type.
-The following image shows the surface pressure on the sphere (front-view):
+The following image shows the surface pressure on the body (front-view):
 @image html IBSurface_3DNavStokVHifire_Mach2.png

+The following plot shows the surface pressure on the body and the streamlines.
+The streamlines are colored by the value of the Mach number.
+@image html IBSurface_3DNavStokVHifire_Mach2_wStreamlines.png

+Expected screen output:
+\include SingleSpecies/3D_VHiFire_Mach2/output.log